surma/surma.dev/content/things/compile-js.md

 running _your_ code on _their_ servers, tightly integrated with the rest of their business logic.
 This allows developers to deeply customize Shopify.
 In ecommerce both security and performance are paramount, so WebAssembly made sense as the fundamental piece of technology.
-This allows third-party developer to inject arbitrary code written in theoretically any language, while letting Shopify continue to be in control over how these code fragments are allowed to affect the rest of the system.
+This way third-party developer can inject arbitrary code written in theoretically any language, while Shopify can remain in control over how these code fragments are allowed to affect the rest of the system.
 Shopify accepts any [WASI]-compatible Wasm module with a maximum size of 250KB.